 Visit the child care center or home

 Take time to visit the potential child care site and observe as much as you can.
+Take time to research into the ‘preschools near me‘ and ‘childcare clubs’ that you can find, to really see if they suit both you and your little one.
 If unexpected drop-ins are allowed, pop in when they’re not expecting you so that you’re able to see what state the site is in when they’re not expecting visitors.
 Observe the ratio of childcare providers to children, and ensure that each child is clean, safe, and given adequate attention.
 Dropping in more than once unexpectedly is a great way to determine whether or not a childcare center is run to your standards.

 Take a look at the staff and how they interact with the children, the cleanliness of the site, and the environment.
 Look for potential safety hazards such as an unfenced pool, playgrounds near busy roads, or uncovered electrical outlets.
 Making repeat visits is important in order to make sure you haven’t missed any potential threats to your child’s safety.

 Anyone caring for children for employment, whether it is a child care center or an individual, should have a list of policies they follow.
 Policies should cover important topics such as discipline techniques, entertainment options, food and drink specifications, and requirements for individuals caring for the children.

 If you find that something in the policies doesn’t sit well with you or your beliefs, it’s probably a good idea to move on from that facility or individual and keep looking.
 It may seem time-consuming to visit each center and read through their policies, but it’s a very important step in ensuring that your child is cared for at a level that meets your standards and expectations.

 Research the center or individual